logankilpatrick/wgschool/content/docker.md

 on setting up a VM with your guest account, check [these PDF slides](../ccCloud.pdf) from yesterday's CC Cloud course or the videos [therein](../cloud).

-Once you are logged into your VM, please follow along with the video and execute the following commands (one command at a time!):
+Once you are logged into your VM, and you are using Ubuntu, please follow along with the video and execute the following commands (one command at a time!):

 ```
 sudo apt-get update